sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_iOS_SDK.md

 * [Note for Mavericks (and later)](#note-for-mavericks-and-later)

-Due to Apple's terms and conditions, the iOS SDK may only be installed on Apple products, hence only instructions for installing to Apple's macOS operating system are provided here.
+{{% alert title="⚠️ Warning" color="primary" %}}Due to Apple's terms and conditions, the iOS SDK may only be installed on Apple products, hence only instructions for installing to Apple's macOS operating system are provided here.{{% /alert %}}

 ## Overview